-The Stock Incentive Plan provides that, upon a change in control, the Compensation Committee may, at its discretion, fully vest any granted but unissued shares of Common Stock awarded under the Stock Incentive Plan, or provide that any such granted but unissued shares of Common Stock will be honored or assumed, or new rights substituted therefore by the new employer on a substantially similar basis and on terms and conditions substantially comparable to those of the Stock Incentive Plan.
+The Stock Incentive Plan provides that, upon a change in control, the Compensation Committee may, at its discretion, fully vest any granted but not yet earned awards under the Stock Incentive Plan, or provide that any such granted but not yet earned awards will be honored or assumed, or new rights substituted therefore by the new employer on a substantially similar basis and on terms and conditions substantially comparable to those of the Stock Incentive Plan.

-IBG, Inc. granted awards of Common Stock in connection with the IPO and is expected to continue to grant awards on or about December 31 of each year following the IPO to eligible employees as part of an overall plan of equity compensation.
-Shares of Common Stock are issued to IBG LLC, to be held as Treasury Stock, and are distributable to employees in accordance with the following schedule:
+IBG, Inc. granted awards under the Stock Incentive Plan in connection with the IPO and is expected to continue to grant awards on or about December 31 of each year following the IPO to eligible employees as part of an overall plan of equity compensation.
+Shares of common stock granted are distributable to employees in accordance with the following schedule:

-• 10% on the first vesting date, which approximates the anniversary of the IPO; and

-• an additional 15% on each of the following six anniversaries of the first vesting, assuming continued employment with IBG Inc. and compliance with non-competition and other applicable covenants.
+- 10% on the first vesting date, which approximates the anniversary of the IPO; and - an additional 15% on each of the following six anniversaries of the first vesting, assuming continued employment with Group companies and compliance with non-competition and other applicable covenants.

-The following is a summary of stock plan share activity as of June 30, 2012:
+The following is a summary of Stock Plan activity as of June 30, 2013: